scholacantorum/public-site/sing/index.md

 # Sing with Schola Cantorum!

-Historic **Schola Cantorum Silicon Valley** welcomes new singers for its 58th season, &ldquo;There will be Songs!&rdquo; We are currently enjoying a (mostly) live and in-person season, as circumstances permit.
+Historic **Schola Cantorum Silicon Valley** welcomes new singers for its 59th season, &ldquo;Light, Love, the Moon, and the Stars ...&rdquo; We are currently planning a live and in-person season.

 <h2>Auditions</h2>
-<p>Interested singers are invited to join Schola Cantorum for the first rehearsal for the fourth concert of the season, <b><i>Schola with Strings</i></b>, at <b>7:30 PM</b> on <b>Monday, March 21, 2022</b>.
+<p>Interested singers are invited to join Schola Cantorum for the first rehearsal of the season at <b>7:30 PM</b> on <b>Monday, September 12, 2022</b>.
 This rehearsal will be held at <a href="https://www.laumc.org" target="_blank">Los Altos United Methodist Church</a>.
 Singers will have the opportunity to meet members of the choir and experience the joy and energy of Schola Cantorum.
 Singers who are interested in joining will then be invited to schedule a one-on-one audition with the Artistic Director. <b>Please bring an N-95 or KN-95 mask and proof that you&rsquo;re fully vaccinated (including booster shots if you&rsquo;re eligible for them).</b></p>

-<p>Individual auditions include scales, pitch-matching, sight-reading exercises, and a one-minute unaccompanied excerpt of a song.
+<p>Singers who are interested in joining will then be invited to schedule a one-on-one vocal interview the the Artistic Director.
+Vocal interviews include scales, pitch-matching, sight-reading exercises, and a one-minute unaccompanied excerpt of a song.
 An aria, art song, folksong, or musical theater selection is preferred and it does not need to be memorized.</p>

 <p>Singers will be notified of the outcome of their auditions prior to the second rehearsal.
-If your audition was successful, you&rsquo;ll receive a link to the Schola members web site, which will ask you for more information about yourself.
-It will also ask you to fill out some paperwork.
-After we have a chance to review the paperwork, you&rsquo;ll be a member of Schola!</p>
+Singers who successfully pass their vocal interview will be invited to an information session an hour prior to the second rehearsal.</p>

 <h2>Frequently-Asked Questions</h2>
 <h3>COVID-19</h3>
 <ol type="1">
   <li><b>What precautions are being taken to addresss risks related to COVID-19?</b>
   <p>Schola Cantorum is very concerned about the welfare of its members and its audience.
 We are following all local, state, and federal guidelines regarding singing and performing and are prepared to adapt quickly to any changes in order to ensure the safety of all involved.
-At the present time, Schola Cantorum requires that all its members and prospective members be fully vaccinated (including booster shots for eligible members), wear a singer’s mask during in-person rehearsals, and practice social distancing (for example, we will only sit in every other row, leaving empty rows between singers).
-We are also limiting rehearsals to two sessions of approximately one hour each, separated by a 20-minute break to air out the sanctuary.
-If, despite all of these precautions, we feel that in-person rehearsals will still present too much of a risk, we will hold rehearsals via Zoom.</p>
+At the present time, Schola Cantorum requires that all its members and prospective members be fully vaccinated (including booster shots for eligible members), and wear a singer’s mask during in-person rehearsals.
+If, at any time, in-person rehearsals present too much of a risk, we will hold rehearsals via Zoom.</p>
   </li>
   </ol>
   <h3>AUDITIONS</h3>